sakshijain20/flight-booker-odin-project/README.md

-# PROJECT : BUILDING ADVANCED FORMS
+# PROJECT : Flight Booker
   In this project we’ll build the first three steps of a typical checkout process for booking a one-way flight:

     A typical airline booking flow: